+CURRICULUM

-CURRICULUM We aim to teach a curriculum that helps every child to:
+We aim to teach a curriculum that helps every child to:

-- Develop a wide range of knowledge, skills and understanding. - Explore, question and discuss. - Develop creatively, aesthetically, physically and emotionally. - Begin to understand the world and prepare for adult life. - Develop, draw on and learn from their experiences.
+- Develop a wide range of knowledge, skills and understanding.

+- Explore, question and discuss.

+- Develop creatively, aesthetically, physically and emotionally.

+- Begin to understand the world and prepare for adult life.

+- Develop, draw on and learn from their experiences.

+School environment

-School environment We aim to create a school environment that:
+We aim to create a school environment that:

-- Is healthy and safe, and has the confidence of parents/carers and children.
+- Is healthy and safe and has the confidence of parents/carers and children.

 - Supports effective teaching and learning.

 - Is based on partnership between children, staff, parents and the local community.

+Pupils enjoy talking about what they have learned.
+They are proud of their work, and they are proud of what they know.

+Ofsted June 2022

 Community links

 The school places great importance on its strong links with the local community, and has a commitment to serve the community.

 COMMUNITY GROUPS

-Community groups use the school facilities during the day, at evenings and weekends, for a wide range of activities that benefit children, young people and adults, and include:
+Community groups use the school facilities during the day, at evenings and weekends, for a wide range of activities that benefit children, young people and adult- these include:

 - A variety of music lessons

-- Children's Gymnastics Club

 - Stapleford and Shelford Strikers (Football)

 - 1st Stapleford Brownies

 - Parent Teacher Association

 - Life and Soul Band

 - Children's Ballet

 - Holiday Clubs (various)

 CONNECTIONS WITH PRE-SCHOOLS

 Stapleford welcomes children from all local pre-schools.
 Our Reception teacher and staff visit as many of these as possible, prior to the children starting school.
 Where they cannot visit, they contact the setting by email or phone.
 Pre-school children are invited to make 3 or 4 visits in the summer term prior to starting which is very important in helping new children to settle in September.

-OUR NURSERY
+STAPLEFORD NURSERY

-We were delighted to open our own Nursery Class in 2020, where we aim to give our
+Our own Nursery Class opened in 2020, where